 The Queen, Frank Sinatra, Paul McCartney and Margaret Thatcher were fans.
 Who wasn’t?
 Through the seventies and early eighties 16 million viewers would tune in to the wrestling on Saturday afternoons.
 If Martin wasn’t on the bill the viewing figures were not as high.
 The unsmiling nearly-silent showman liked the comic effect of being pitted against a tiny man.
 He’d often get himself disqualified on purpose to create uproar across the arena.

 Though he tore the mask off fellow wrestlers he never tore off his own in public and few people knew him.
 You never saw him interviewed on Parkinson or Pebble Mill of local television networks.
 He’d married his childhood sweetheart Rita at 17 and they had three sons.
 He was mild, sensitive and philosophical.
 Despite being a pacifist and a devoutly religious Roman Catholic (refusing to work on Sundays) he said wrestling was the only way he could get out all his pent-up anger without being arrested."
 He was content with his own company once saying, "I like to drive wherever I can.
 The car is my thinking place - I work it all out there, away from the wife and children.
 I'm a total loner.
 I travel alone, I wrestle alone.
 I look after myself, I don't need friends.”
-He spent countless hours alone traveling to cheap bed & breakfasts all over the country.
+He spent endless hours alone traveling to cheap bed & breakfasts all over the country.

 Over the years this quiet giant wrestled all over the world but when wrestling was taken off primetime television in 1988 (too downmarket for advertisers) the gaggle of wrestling stars was as out of fashion as much as it was aggrieved.
 Back home in Manchester Martin tried debt collecting and selling cars.
 After a knee operation he re-emerged as the “Loch Ness Monster” in America.
 There was a deal with US wrestler Hulk Hogan in the offing but Martin’s health was on the ropes - he contracted lymphoma cancer.
 The deal with Hogan was never fulfilled as treatment was required.
 It didn’t work and within two years the giant lost his mop of hair and his weight plummeted to about 20 stones.
 He died at his home in Prestwich one Sunday aged just 52.